 TECHNOLOGY: Assessments, digital lessons, and record-keeping to inform data-driven, personalized decisions + behavior tracking system to suggest concrete, adaptive solutions to move students forward.

 SHARING: Facilitated parent-teacher interaction and a system for sharing digital lessons and feedback with each other.

 ARIS was developed by the team at Stages Learning Materials to specifically meet the needs of students with moderate to severe Autism Spectrum Disorders (ASD) and the teachers that work with them.
 It is also appropriate for inclusive classrooms and teachers working with students with a range of developmental and cognitive disabilities.
 Read more about our line of products' numerous awards and media features here.

-A limited number of classrooms will be chosen for a FREE Phase-1 Language Builder ARIS Pilot Program this Summer 2017.
+A limited number of classrooms will be chosen for a FREE Phase-1 Language Builder ARIS Pilot Program.
 If you would like to apply or to receive more information about ARIS adoption for your school or district, please follow the link below to tell us about yourself, your students, and how you will use ARIS.

 The Language Builder Picture Cards and the new ARIS complete curriculum set have been designed to reflect research based best practices to support teachers and specialists in helping children with autism develop language and social skills in order to foster independence and success.
 ARIS uses ABA treatment strategies and provides teachers, SLPs and BCBAs with everything they need to walk into an instructional setting and focus on the learning needs of their students.
 By developing an inclusive curriculum that is built on twenty Evidence Based Best Practices recommended by the National Professional Development Center on Autism Spectrum Disorder, teachers, therapists and their students will experience positive outcomes in skill development.
 Read our full white paper here.